-The library carries both legislative and administrative DC law.
-LEXIS District of Columbia Code Annotated (S D6.5 2001) and The Code of D.C.
-Municipal Regulations (S D6.59 1999) can be found in the Reserve Reading Room on the third floor with the other state statutory and administrative codes.
+The library carries both legislative and administrative DC law, LEXIS District of Columbia Code Annotated (S D6.5 2001) and The Code of D.C.
+Municipal Regulations (S D6.59 1999), but only the latter is on the library premises.

 If our municipal law collection of primary sources is limited to two jurisdictions (New York City because we are located here, and D.C. by default, as DC municipal law has the double status of municipal and “state” law), our municipal law treatise collection is quite substantial because of its constitutional ramifications and political implications.
 Here are some of those secondary sources that you may find useful in your research.

 McQuillin, Eugene.
-The Law of Municipal Corporations (West, 1997-) 4th Floor: KF5305 .M34 This 20-volume treatise (in 30 tomes!) is jurisdiction-based and provides extensive coverage of many aspects of municipal law (it is also available on WestlawNext, from Practice Areas, under Municipal Law.
+The Law of Municipal Corporations (West, 1997-) This 20-volume treatise (in 30 tomes!) is jurisdiction-based and provides extensive coverage of many aspects of municipal law.
+It is also available on WestlawNext, from Practice Areas, under Municipal Law.

 Fonatana, Vincent.
-Municipality Liability: Law and Practice (2007-) 4th Floor: KF1302.A2 F662 This two-volume loose-leaf treatise focuses on civil rights litigation where the defendants are municipal entities.
+Municipality Liability: Law and Practice (2007-) This two-volume loose-leaf treatise focuses on civil rights litigation where the defendants are municipal entities.
 Earlier editions are also available in our collection.

-Matthews, Thomas A. Municipal Ordinances; Text and Forms (West Group,1998-) 4th Floor: KF5313.M342 This five-volume source (which counts 12 books!) offers detailed coverage of municipal ordinances.
+Matthews, Thomas A. Municipal Ordinances; Text and Forms (West Group,1998-) This five-volume source (which counts 12 books!) offers detailed coverage of municipal ordinances.
 The fifth volume contains useful information about “how to use” and “how to access” both the text of the ordinances and of the forms.
 It is also available on WestlawNext, from Practice Areas, under Municipal Law.

 Krane, Dale.
-Home Rule in America: a Fifty-State Handbook 4th Floor: KF5305.Z95 K73 2001 This single-volume monograph offers in-depth 50-state explanations of the complex relationship between the local and state governments.
+Home Rule in America: a Fifty-State Handbook This single-volume monograph offers in-depth 50-state explanations of the complex relationship between the local and state governments.

 Daniel Finkelstein and Lucas A. Ferrara.
-Landlord and Tenant Practice in New York (West, 1997-) B8Off: KFN5145 .F497 This two-volume loose-leaf provides information concerning substantive and procedural issues related to landlord and tenant matters in New York State, and New York City such as nonpayment and holdover proceedings or changes to rent regulations, terminating tenancy and which includes analysis of court decisions, statutes, rules, as well as useful practitioner-created and official forms.
-For up-to-date information, use the Westlaw (WestlawNext) product or the 3-volume source with the same title, which is located on the 4th floor.
+Landlord and Tenant Practice in New York (West, 1997-) This two-volume loose-leaf provides information concerning substantive and procedural issues related to landlord and tenant matters in New York State, and New York City such as nonpayment and holdover proceedings or changes to rent regulations, terminating tenancy and which includes analysis of court decisions, statutes, rules, as well as useful practitioner-created and official forms.

-Housing NYC: Rents, Markets & Trends 3rd Floor Reserve: HD7288.85.U62 N54 This annual publication contains research reports by the New York City Rent Guidelines Board members on housing supply, mortgage survey, income and affordability etc.
+NYC: Rents, Markets & Trends This annual publication contains research reports by the New York City Rent Guidelines Board members on housing supply, mortgage survey, income and affordability etc.

-Start with an up-to-date digital research guide: Though the principles of researching municipal law are the same as for researching either federal or state law (look for a secondary source on the topic, or find the relevant local law or ordinance, if there is one; make sure that you know how agencies have detailed it and courts have applied it, and then update your results), due to its specificity, research guides, whether in print or online tend to be limited to municipalities from a single state.
+Start with an up-to-date digital research guide: Though the principles of researching municipal law are the same as for researching either federal or state law (look for a secondary source on the topic, or find the relevant local law or ordinance, if there is one; make sure that you know how agencies have detailed it and courts have applied it, and then update your results), due to its specificity, you should start with a research guide.

 In the reference area, our library carries a good collection (arranged in alphabetical order) of research guides for 36 states of the union (including DC).
 For some of those states the library has multiple guides.
 To find them perform a subject search in Pegasus for “Legal Research -- [name of the state]”.
 You may start your research with those guides, because some may have a good section on that state’s municipal law.